 Many homeowners have questions about what their policies will and will not cover, especially when it comes to plumbing.
 We provide some answers to common concerns below.

-Home insurance typically covers plumbing in specific scenarios where damage is sudden and accidental, such as burst pipes due to freezing conditions.
-However, it does not cover issues that arise from neglect or gradual deterioration, like slow leaks or corrosion.
-Each policy will have its own terms that outline what is considered a covered peril, so check with your insurance provider for details.
+Home insurance covers plumbing in specific scenarios where damage is sudden and accidental, such as burst pipes due to freezing.
+But it doesn't cover issues from neglect or gradual deterioration, like slow leaks or corrosion.
+Each policy has its own terms that outline covered perils, so check with your insurance provider for details.

 Does homeowners insurance cover broken drain pipes under a slab?

-Generally, homeowners insurance covers broken drain pipes under a slab if the damage results from covered perils.
-However, it may not cover repairs if the damage is caused by normal wear and tear or settling and shifting of the foundation.
-Review the specifics of your policy or speak with your insurance agent for detailed coverage information.
+Homeowners insurance covers broken drain pipes under a slab if the damage results from covered perils.
+However, it won't cover repairs if the damage results from normal wear and tear or foundation settling and shifting.
+Review your policy specifics or speak with your insurance agent for detailed coverage information.

 Does homeowners insurance cover water main replacement?

-Homeowners insurance does not typically cover water main replacement if it’s the main water supply managed by your municipality.
-As it is not part of your property, it does not fall under your policy’s coverage.
-However, if you caused damage to the main water supply line, your liability coverage may step in to protect you when you face charges.
-You can add a specialized service line coverage to your existing policy to protect the water service lines, but it won't extend to the water main.
+Homeowners insurance doesn't cover water main replacement if it's the main water supply managed by your municipality.
+Since it's not part of your property, it doesn't fall under your policy's coverage.
+However, if you caused damage to the main water supply line, your liability coverage protects you from charges.
+You can add specialized service line coverage to your existing policy to protect water service lines, but it won't extend to the water main.

 About Mark Fitzpatrick